chrisjcameron/python_igraph_numpy_c_ext/README.md

 # python_igraph_numpy_c_ext

 #### This code is largely untested and I am sharing it for feedback purposes.
-It probably contains errors result in memory leaks and incorrect results.
+It probably contains errors that result in memory leaks and incorrect results.
 Use at your own risk!

 Rough but working C extension to Python that uses iGraph and Numpy libraries in both Python and C